AbhiK002/tic-tac-toe/README.md

 ## Info
 - Click on any of the boxes to enter your symbol and play the game
-- Alternatively, use the numpad keys to enter symbols, and press ENTER to start next round
+- Alternatively, use the numpad keys to enter your symbol, and press ENTER to start next round
 ```
 7  |  8  |  9
 --------------